shtse8/cursor-snap/README.md

 For issues related to the snap package, please file them in this repository's issue tracker.
 For Cursor IDE specific issues, please visit [Cursor's official repository](https://github.com/getcursor/cursor).

+## Publishing to Snap Store

+This repository is configured to automatically publish new versions to the Snap Store.
+The process works as follows:

+1. The `Auto Update Cursor Snap` workflow checks for new Cursor IDE versions and builds the snap package
+2. The `Publish to Snap Store` workflow then publishes the built snap to the Snap Store

+To set up Snap Store publishing:

+1. Run the `Generate Snap Store Login` workflow from the Actions tab
+2. Enter your Snap Store username and password
+3. Copy the encoded login file value from the workflow output
+4. Add it as a repository secret named `SNAPCRAFT_LOGIN_FILE`

 ## License